7 Toxic Behaviors that Parents are Unaware of

 2. You punish negative emotions

 Oftentimes, we distinguish between the positivity and negativity in emotions.
-However, not all negative emotions need to be seen as negative.
+However, we often think that negative emotions are not helpful when in fact they are.
 Fear, for example, can save your life in more than one situation.

-That’s why part of a child’s development is through letting your child express his/her emotions.
+That’s why part of a child’s development is through letting your child express their emotions.
 Let them cry, let them show sadness.
 If they’re afraid, let them show that as well.
-Repression is never a good thing because sooner or later, all that is repressed is going to come out somewhere.
+Repression is never a good thing because sooner or later, it produces greater discomfort.